Sometimes things can be too cheap. Or, just because

 While donations seem to be great and really exciting for every golf outing coordinator, I guarantee that they don’t see the absolute reality as pointed out above.

-The stark reality hitting home at the end of the night when 7 of their 20 beautiful baskets went without a single bid!
+The stark reality hitting home at the end of that night, when 7 of their 20 beautiful baskets went without a single bid!
 (That means, you can add 30% to the total cost in that image).

 This fact makes my image above even more frightening as the evening was a FUNDRAISER.